mcg1969/vecLibFort/README.md

 #### Direct inclusion

-For new projects, feel free to include ``vecLibFort.c``, ``static.h``, and ``cloak.h`` into your project source, and link with ``-framework vecLib`` as usual.
-Name conflicts will be resolved favor of vecLibFort, which will in turn load the replaced versions of functions directly from vecLib to perform its computations.
+For new projects, feel free to add ``vecLibFort.c``, ``static.h``, and ``cloak.h`` to your project, and link with ``-framework vecLib`` as usual.
+Name conflicts will be resolved favor of the statically linked vecLibFor, which will in turn load the replaced versions of functions directly from vecLib to perform its computations.

 #### Standard dynamic library